Research in African Literatures

 Established at the University of Texas by Bernth Lindfors in 1970, the editorial office of RAL was brought to The Ohio State University by the late Richard Bjornson in 1989, when Indiana University Press became the journal's publisher.
 Later, under the editorships of F. Abiola Irele and the late John Conteh-Morgan, RAL broadened its focus to include African literatures considered with other forms of cultural expression, African literatures in an international context, and the relationship between African literatures and those of the metropole and of the recent and historical African diaspora.
 RAL frequently publishes special issues on topics of timely interest as well as a lively forum, and each issue contains reviews of the latest scholarly works in the field.

 Spectrum: A Journal on Black Men

 Spectrum is a peer-reviewed, multidisciplinary research journal published semiannually by Indiana University Press.
 The journal's articles focus on issues related to aspects of Black men's experiences, including such topics as gender, masculinities, and race/ethnicity.
-In addition, the electronic edition of the journal includes multimedia resources, such as audio files and video clips.
 Reflecting the multidisciplinary focus of the journal, Spectrum is edited by Judson L. Jeffries, of the Department of African American and African Studies.
-The editors are also assisted by managing editor Molly Reinhoudt.
+The editor is also assisted by book review editor Omari L. Dyson and managing editor Molly Reinhoudt.